Signs and symptoms of nicotine addiction

 Signs and symptoms of nicotine addiction questions

-We welcome your questions below about the signs and symptoms of nicotine addiction.
+We welcome your questions below about the signs and symptoms of nicotine addiction and treatment for nicotine withdrawal.
 We will try to answer any questions related to the topic promptly.

 Reference sources: NIH National Institute on Drug Abuse: Tobacco Addiction (Nicotine)